faer-rs/faer-rs.github.io/src/sparse.md

 ```

 CSC matrices require the row indices in each column to be sorted and contain no duplicates, and matrices created by `faer` will respect that unless otherwise specified.
-The same is true for CSC matrices.
+The same is true for CSR matrices.
 Some algorithms specifically don't strictly require sorted indices, such as the matrix decomposition algorithms.
 In which case `faer` provides an escape hatch for users that wish to avoid the overhead of sorting their input data.

 The simplest way to create sparse matrices is to use the [`SparseColMat::try_new_from_triplets`](https://docs.rs/faer-core/latest/faer_core/sparse/type.SparseColMat.html#method.try_new_from_triplets) (or [`SparseRowMat::try_new_from_triplets`](https://docs.rs/faer-core/latest/faer_core/sparse/type.SparseRowMat.html#method.try_new_from_triplets)) constructor, which takes as input a potentially unsorted list of tuples containing the row index, column index and numerical value of each entry.